rails/rails/guides/source/contributing_to_ruby_on_rails.md

 To use an external debugger (pry, byebug, etc), install the debugger and use it as normal.
 If debugger issues occur, run tests in serial by setting `PARALLEL_WORKERS=1` or run a single test with `-n test_long_test_name`.

-If running tests against generators you will need to set `RAILS_LOG_TO_STDOUT=true` in order for debugging tools to work.
+If running tests against generators, you will need to set `RAILS_LOG_TO_STDOUT=true` in order for debugging tools to work.

 ```sh
 RAILS_LOG_TO_STDOUT=true ./bin/test test/generators/actions_test.rb